Skip to main content

 b.
 Commercial

-The current ITC for commercial projects is 30% through the end of 2032.
+There are safe harbor rules that allow qualifying commercial projects to retain eligibility of the 30% credit if completed within the allowed timeframe.
 In order to qualify for this credit as a business, the solar system must be used by a business which is located in the U.S. or U.S. territories; the system must use new or almost new equipment and not be used to produce energy for heating a swimming pool.

 There is also an accelerated depreciation benefit under MACRS (Modified Accelerated Cost Recovery System) that you can utilize to help recoup the cost of your solar system.
 This can be a significant cost savings.
 Depending on your company’s tax bracket, the depreciation benefit can save you as much as 30% of the total cost of your system.
-This is in addition to the 30% ITC!
 The benefit of this depreciation is you can utilize it in a way that best fits your company’s tax strategy.
 For example, you can claim bonus depreciation and write off 100% in the first year.
 Alternatively, you can spread the amount over a longer depreciation period.

 State Tax Credits